Do You Need House Flipping Insurance?

 When real estate investors start flipping houses, they need to consider three special types of insurance:

 For insurers, vacant properties and those under renovation pose a higher risk as they are prone to theft, fire, vandalism, and water damage.
-Make sure that your agent knows if a cosmetic renovation is going on your property and when is the completion time.
+Make sure that your representative knows if a cosmetic renovation is going on your property and when is the completion time.
 At the same time, they assign the right values to the vacant building and renovation value.

 Builder’s Risk Policy

-Builder’s risk policy can be considered when doing structural renovation and covers direct physical damage to property while the construction is ongoing.
+A builder’s risk policy can be considered when doing structural renovation and covers direct physical damage to property while the construction is ongoing.
 Coverage for this policy can extend to materials, equipment, and mixtures used in the renovation project is owned by the policyholder.